Last Updated on October 21, 2022 by Robin

 The Current State of Cloud Computing

-The growth in the cloud computing sector has been steady for several years.
-The United States sits on top of the pile regarding spending in the cloud market, accounting for the next four significant players combined in 2019.
+The IDC states growth in the cloud computing sector has been steady for several years.
+The United States sits on top of the pile regarding spending in the cloud market, accounting for more than the next four significant players combined in 2019.

 Several factors have caused cloud computing to become so important.